Submitty/submitty.github.io/_docs/developer/project_ideas.md

    small grading tasks such as taking attendance, and presentation of semester grades, our users have requested additional mobile-friendly access and features.

+   We have made good progress on revising the css for many of the Submitty pages/features to successfully target a variety of display resolutions.
+Some of the complex pages still need to be "mobile-ified": e.g., Discussion Forum, TA grading.

+   We would also like to explore the implementation and maintenance of a progressive web app, which would leverage this website re-targeting and allow push notifications.

    _Experience Required: Critical eye for visual design, some programming experience with html, css, javascript, reactive designs